 Based on the experience with gliclazide, the following undesirable effects have been reported.

 Usually, symptoms disappear after intake of carbohydrates (sugar).
 However, artificial sweeteners have no effect.
-Experience with other sulphonylureas shows that hypoglycaemia can recur even when measures prove effective initially.
+Experience with other sulfonylurea shows that hypoglycaemia can recur even when measures prove effective initially.

-If a hypoglycaemic episode is severe or prolonged, and even if it is temporarily controlled by intake of sugar, immediate medical treatment or even hospitalisation are required.
+If a hypoglycaemic episode is severe or prolonged, and even if it is temporarily controlled by intake of sugar, immediate medical treatment or even hospitalisation is required.

 Gastrointestinal disturbances, including abdominal pain, nausea, vomiting dyspepsia, diarrhoea, and constipation have been reported: if these should occur they can be avoided or minimised if gliclazide is taken with breakfast.

 The following undesirable effects have been more rarely reported: Skin and subcutaneous tissue disorders: